lupyuen/lupyuen.github.io/src/auto2.md

 [(Watch the demo on YouTube)](https://youtu.be/JX7rWqWTOW4)

-This will download and test __Today's Build__ of NuttX for PineDio Stack NuttX (published on GitHub Releases).
+This will download and test __Today's Build__ of NuttX for PineDio Stack (published on GitHub Releases).

 [(Here's the build for 2022-05-10)](https://github.com/lupyuen/incubator-nuttx/releases/tag/pinedio-2022-05-10)